 Title loans are a secure loan option that offer flexible qualification requirements.
 With less strict requirements, that means more people in need of financial support could be approved for funding.

-If you’re in need of extra cash and you have a car, you may have a good chance of receiving approval!
+If you’re in need of extra cash and you have a car that is in your name, you may have a good chance of receiving approval!1

-What Are the General Loan Options with Guarantee of Approval?
+What Are the Loan Options with Guarantee of Approval?

 Here are a few funding options to consider:

 - Title Loans — Title loans are a type of loan that is secured by the equity of the borrower’s car.
-These loans generally last about a year, but can be as short as a month.
 Most title loan options will let a borrower keep and drive their car while repaying the loan.
-Title loans can range anywhere from a few hundred dollars to a couple thousand (though the loan value will largely depend on the value of the vehicle).
+While guaranteed title loan approval isn’t always an option, if you have a qualifying vehicle title and proof of income, you may be immediately approved.1

 - Payday Loans — Payday loans are a type of loan that is secured using the borrower’s paycheck.
 These loans last an average of two to four weeks and usually only provide a few hundred dollars.
 Some payday loans may ask for one-time access to a primary checking account in order to automatically collect the amount due on the due date.